 • Regulation could conceivably be part of the solution.
 The creation of a central governing body to regulate the financial services blockchain and its membership could help, but if history holds true, by the time this happens some new disruptive technology will probably be in place.

-• While complex and costly, the current banking infrastructure that securely and safely transfers our money works very well.
+• While complex and costly, the current banking infrastructure which securely and safely transfers our money works very well.
 Unwinding this is unlikely to make it to the top of too many banks CEOs to-do lists in the short- to medium-term.

 The world’s top 1000 banks earned over $US940 billion last year in profits.
 There are estimates floating about from Santander that banks can save $US20 billion if they used blockchain technology.